S. Kent Butler

 Dr. Butler's extensive experience includes crisis management work in New Orleans post-Hurricane Katrina and impactful outreach initiatives in South Africa and Botswana.
 In 2012, he began creating mission opportunities for AMCD members and study abroad opportunities for students to support South African women affected by violence.

-Dr. Butler’s research interests encompass Multicultural Counseling and Supervision, Social Justice Advocacy, Mentoring, Black Males, and International, Group, and School Counseling.
-He has served as Principal Investigator for The High-Risk Delinquent and Dependent Child Educational Research Project, which evolved into the UCF Young Knights Mentoring Project, supporting students at Hungerford Elementary School in Eatonville, FL.
+Dr. Butler’s research interests encompass Multicultural Counseling and Supervision, Social Justice Advocacy, Mentoring Black Males and International Group and School Counseling.
+He has served as Principal Investigator for The High-Risk Delinquent and Dependent Child Educational Research Project, which evolved into the UCF Young Knights Mentoring Project, supporting students at Hungerford Elementary School in Eatonville, Fla.

 Speaker Videos